 How to Go

-As mentioned, the best way to go is take the Rupasi Bangla Express from Santragachi Station at 06:25 am and reach Garhbeta around 09:20 am.
-However , if you are interested in visiting the canyon in early morning light there are two options.
+As mentioned, the best way to go is take the Santragachi Purulia Express from Santragachi Station at 06:25 am and reach Garhbeta around 09:20 am.
+However, if you are interested in visiting the canyon in early morning light there are more options.
 I get it you may not have a friend’s house at Garhbeta.

 One is to drive from Kolkata for 133 km via Santragachi, Arambagh, Goghat and Kamarpur to reach Garhbeta.
 You have to cross the second Hooghly bridge, take the Kona Expressway, cross Santragachi and then take a right turn and then again take a left turn into Ahilyabai Holkar Road.
 Drive straight and you will reach Arambagh.
 From Arambagh, you have to go left into Arambagh Kamarpukur Road.
 Driving on this road will eventually take you to Garhbeta Kamarpur Road.
 Driving through this road you will reach a highway, from which you turn left and you will eventually reach Garhbeta.
 Gongoni is just after that.

-The only problem with this problem of this plan is you have to start real early( say around 05:00) and drive for over three hours.
-But I said there was another option.
+The only problem with this problem of this plan is you have to start real early( say around 04:00) and drive for over four hours.
+But I said there were other options.
 If you couple your tour with a visit to Bishnupur, you can easily drive from there to reach Gongoni early morning .
 It is only 37 kms.
-You can opt for a train Journey too.
-There are four trains from Bishnupur between 06 to 08 . journey time is only 25 minutes.

 Where to Stay and Eat

 Earlier there were only some spartan lodging facilities at Garhbeta.
 Now a descent guest house has come within 4 km south of the canyon.
 Many eateries have come up too.
 Earlier Bishnupur was the only descent option for staying as it has many lodging facilities including the West Bengal Government Tourist Lodge.